hpeteri/chip8-emu/README.md

 * 64x32 monochrome display buffer.
 * 60Hz delay and sound timers.

+Keyboard handling and sound output has not yet been implemented.
+Displaying the CHIP-8 screen is done by printing to the terminal.

 # How it Works

-The CPU runs a loop that performs three steps: Fetch, Decode, and Execute
+The CPU runs a loop that performs three steps: Fetch, Decode, and Execute.

 # Building

-To compile, run `cmake -S . -B <build>` to generate the build files.
+To compile run `cmake -S . -B <build>` to generate the build files.
 Compile the project with `cmake --build <build>`

 # Usage

-Once compiled, run the emulator by passing the path to a CHIP-8 ROM file: `./chip8-emu path/to/rom.ch8`
+Once compiled, run the emulator by passing the path to a CHIP-8 ROM file `./chip8-emu path/to/rom.ch8`

+# Validation

+Emulator has been validated against some of Timendus chip8-test-suite test programs.
+Result images can be found in the images directory.